mibur1/psy111/book/introduction/5_Scientific_Comp/3_matplotlib.md

 plt.show()
 ```

+*Hint: `plt.tight_layout` tries to automatically adjusts subplot parameters to minimize overlap and ensure that all elements, like labels and titles, fit within the figure boundaries.*

 ## Scatter plots

 A scatter plot displays data points where each marker's position on the x-axis represents a value from one variable, and its position on the y-axis represents a value from another variable.
 This type of plot allows us to directly compare these two variables and observe overall patterns or trends.
 For example